Herodias: Modern scholarship

 Some biblical scholars have questioned whether the Gospels give historically accurate accounts of John the Baptist's execution.
 Some exegetes believe that Antipas' struggle with John the Baptist as told in the Gospels was some kind of a remembrance of the political and religious fight opposing the Israelite monarchs Ahab and Jezebel to the prophet Elijah.

-In medieval literature
+In medieval Europe

-In medieval Europe a widespread belief held Herodias to be the supernatural leader of a supposed cult of witches, synonymous with Diana, Holda and Abundia.
+In medieval Europe, Herodias, or just her name, became associated with beliefs about witches, in particular their supernatural leader they would join at night to ride with or visit in a "play" or other gathering.
+Thus she became synonymous with figures who performed the same function, such as Diana, Holda, and Abundia.